How to Make Bank on Your Rental Property

 As the saying goes, in real estate, it’s all about finding the perfect house in the right location.

-● If you’re interested in buying a house to use as a rental, look into homes in up and coming neighborhoods where people are interested in living.
-That way, the initial purchase price will likely be low, but the potential of the rental home - including the rental price - will likely go up over time.
-If you’re looking to invest in and around New York City, understand that the cost of living - and real estate cost - changes according to neighborhood.
-For example, the median home price in Forest Hills is only $450,000, whereas Long Island City is just under $800,000.
+If you’re interested in buying a house to use as a rental, look into homes in up-and-coming neighborhoods where people are interested in living.
+The initial purchase price will likely be lower, but the potential for appreciation—and rental rates—will likely rise over time.
+For example, the median home price in Forest Hills is about $450,000, whereas Long Island City is just under $800,000.

-● If you’re considering renting out personal property, look into zoning for renting out structures on your property, like a pool house or mother-in-law space.
+If you’re considering renting out personal property, check local zoning for structures like a pool house or mother-in-law suite.

 Funding

 There are a number of loan options available for investment properties.
-Your debt-to-income ratio and your credit score will play a role in the type of loan products you qualify for.
+Your debt-to-income ratio and credit score will play a role in which loan products you qualify for.

-● Conventional loans offer the best interest rates and terms and can give you a lower down payment.
+Conventional loans: Offer the best interest rates and terms, often with lower down payments.

-Veterans loans are an option if you meet the requirements.
+Veterans loans: An option if you meet eligibility requirements.

 Prepare Your Property